 I’m a “Law and Order SVU” junkie.
-On a new episode three nights ago, “Manhattan Vigil,” Munch used an allusion to describe an odd man: He’s a real Boo Radley type.
+On one episode,” Munch used an allusion to describe an odd man: He’s a real Boo Radley type.

 One time I had a high school bulletin board with a huge crossword puzzle using vocabulary words.
 It was fun, but I my students wanted one for each chapter’s vocabulary.
 Blowing up the puzzle and laminating it (for multiple use) was costly, and since I was paying for it, I only did it once.